-Preferred: A working knowledge of the Americans with Disabilities Act, Section 504 and 508 of the Rehabilitation Act, as well as other legislation relevant to accessibility and serving students with disabilities at the postsecondary level is strongly preferred, as is demonstrated experience working with disability documentation requirements and determining reasonable accommodations from a social justice perspective.
+Preferred: A working knowledge of the Americans with Disabilities Act, Section 504 and 508 of the Rehabilitation Act as they affect postsecondary education environment, as well as other legislation relevant to accessibility and serving students with disabilities at the postsecondary level is strongly preferred, as is demonstrated experience working with disability documentation requirements and determining reasonable accommodations from a social justice perspective.
 Five (5) years or more experience in disability services.

 Knowledge, Skills and Abilities:

 • Communication – able to effectively communicate in a professional, diplomatic, empathetic and tactful manner using preferred method and level as applicable to the job.

 • Critical Thinking & Judgement - able to make well-reasoned, sensible, and timely decisions based on careful, objective review and informed analysis of available information, considerations, and other factors.

 • Relationship Management – able to personally provide high level of interactive service to others, building relationships and addressing identified needs.